-"I'm just trying to say this with a straight face," McCarthy said.
-"Like anything, you look at the whole thing it's about winning.
+"I'm just trying to say this with a straight face," McCarthy said Friday.
+"Like anything, you look at the whole thing, it's about winning.
 That's all we really care about.
-There is no quarterback controversy ...
+There is no quarterback controversy. ...
 Dak is our starter."

 McCarthy playfully chided the media for the reaction to Jones' comments.

-McCarthy admitted it took him some time to decipher between GM Jerry and Owner Jerry.
+McCarthy acknowledged it took him some time to decipher between GM Jerry and owner Jerry.

 "You know the pandemic was definitely, umm, camouflaged a lot of the opportunities," McCarthy said.

-Prescott went through on-field rehab for the second straight day, but he still has a splint protecting his thumb.
-While Rush will make a second straight start Monday against the New York Giants, Jones has not ruled out the possibility of Prescott returning Oct.
+Prescott went through on-field rehab for the second straight day, but he still has a splint protecting the thumb.
+While Rush will make his second straight start Monday against the New York Giants, Jones has not ruled out the possibility of Prescott returning Oct.
 2 against the Washington Commanders.

-For that to happen, Prescott will have to have proper grip of the football, but Jones has said on numerous occasions there will not be a worry about a potential re-break of the thumb because of the plate that was inserted in the joint.
+For that to happen, Prescott would have to have a proper grip of the football, but Jones has said on numerous occasions there will be no worry about a potential re-break of the thumb because of the plate that was inserted at the joint.

 Linebacker Micah Parsons missed his second straight practice because of an illness, but the expectation is he will play against the Giants.
 The statuses of wide receiver Michael Gallup (knee), tight end Dalton Schultz (knee) and offensive tackle Jason Peters are still up in the air.